Cord 810/812: History

 The styling of the Cord 810 was the work of designer Gordon M. Buehrig and his team of stylists, which included young Vince Gardner and Alex Tremulis.
-While the first American front-wheel-drive car with independent front suspension, it had an archaic tube rear axle with semi-elliptic rear springs.
+The first American front-wheel-drive car featured independent front suspension with a tube rear axle with semi-elliptic rear springs.
 Power came from a 4739 cc Lycoming V8 of the same 125 hp as the L-29.
-The semi-automatic four-speed transmission (three plus overdrive) extended in front of the engine, like on a Traction Avant.
+The semi-automatic four-speed transmission (three plus overdrive) extended in front of the engine, like on the earlier Cord L-29.
 This allowed Buehrig to eliminate the driveshaft and transmission tunnel.
 Accentuating its sleek, low-slung look, it also dispensed with running boards.
 It had a 125 in wheelbase (shared with several 812 body styles), and in 1936 came in four models: the entry-level sedan at US$1995, the Beverly sedan ($2095), Sportsman ($2145), and Phaeton ($2195).
 The 1937 812s had the same models, priced $2445, $2545, $2585, and $2645, plus two more, on a 132 in wheelbase, the $2960 Custom Beverly and $3060 Custom Berline called the Westchester.

 Reportedly conceived as a Duesenberg and nearly devoid of chrome, the 810 had hidden door hinges and rear-hinged hood, rather than the side-opening type more usual at the time, both new items.
 It featured pontoon fenders with hidden headlamps (modified Stinson landing lights) (E. L. Cord owned a majority of Stinson stock) that disappeared into the fenders via dashboard hand cranks.
 This car was the first and one of the few ever to include this feature.

 It also featured a concealed lockable fuel filler door and variable-speed windshield wipers (at a time when wipers were often operated by intake vacuum, and so tended to stop when the driver stepped on the gas pedal).
 Its engine-turned dashboard included complete instrumentation, a tachometer, and standard radio (which did not become an industry standard offering until well into the 1950s).
 The most famous feature was the "coffin nose" that gave the vehicle its nickname; it featured a horizontally louvered wraparound grille, a product of Buehrig's desire not to have a conventional vertical grille.

 The car caused a sensation at its debut at the New York Auto Show in November 1935.
 The crowds were so dense attendees stood on the bumpers of nearby cars to get a look.
 Cord had rushed to build the 100 cars needed to qualify for the show, but the transmission was not ready.
 Even so, Cord took many orders there, promising Christmas delivery.
 Expected production of 1,000 cars per month failed however to materialize, as the semi-automatic transmission proved more troublesome than expected.
 The first production cars were not ready to deliver until February, and did not reach New York City until April 1936.
 In all, Cord managed to sell only 1,174 of the new 810 in its first model year, as the result of mechanical troubles.